flexmonster/js-pivot-table/README.md

 ### High speed in visualizing your data

 Our solution allows you to work extremely fast with really large data volumes (huge OLAP cubes, datasets from SQL databases, or files up to 100MB).
-The maximum data size is limited only by end-user browsers and the capacity of their devices.
+The maximum data size is limited only by users' browsers and the capacity of their devices.
 The table renders millions of cells immediately.
-If the user’s browser can handle it, we’ll display it.
+If the browser can handle it, we'll display it.

-To gain even better performance while working with JSON, CSV, and datasets from SQL databases, use [Flexmonster Data Server](https://www.flexmonster.com/doc/intro-to-flexmonster-data-server/?r=github) - a special server developed by Flexmonster.
-It fetches data from a data source, processes it, aggregates it, and then passes it to Flexmonster Pivot in a ready-to-show format.
-The Data Server significantly reduces data loading time and allows you to analyze large datasets (CSV and JSON files more than 1 GB).
+To gain even better performance while working with JSON, CSV, and datasets from SQL databases, use [Flexmonster Data Server](https://www.flexmonster.com/doc/intro-to-flexmonster-data-server/?r=github) — an installable server developed by Flexmonster.
+It fetches data from a data source, processes it, aggregates it, and then passes the data to Flexmonster Pivot in a ready-to-show format.
+The Data Server significantly reduces data loading time and allows you to analyze large datasets (CSV and JSON files larger than 1 GB).

-Working with OLAP cubes, a browser component can communicate with the server via XMLA protocol, or you can use [Flexmonster Accelerator for OLAP cubes](https://www.flexmonster.com/doc/getting-started-with-accelerator-ssas/?r=github).
+Working with OLAP cubes, the component can communicate with the server via XMLA protocol, or you can use [Flexmonster Accelerator for OLAP cubes](flexmonster-accelerator-introduction/?r=github).
 It’s a special server-side proxy that helps you increase data loading speed from the server to the user’s browser tenfold.

 ### Smart features to analyze and manage your data

 Flexmonster Pivot Table & Charts provides Excel-like features that give users the interface they have always used.
-The users can easily and quickly analyze data and produce a report using different options such as:
+The users can easily and quickly analyze data and produce a report using different options, such as:
 - Filtering
 - Sorting
 - Grouping fields in rows and columns